wsandst/portfolio-website/content/projects/theia.md

 ---
-title: "Theia, a software renderer"
+title: "Theia, a software rasterizer"
-cover: "./test3.jpg"
+cover: "./theia-cover.jpg"
-date: "2017-03-01"
+date: "2019-01-01"
 category: "tech"
 tags:
+    - c++
+    - rendering
+    - rasterizing
+    - SDL2
     - pinned
-    - tag
-description: "A test project"
+description: "A Software Rasterizer implemented in C++ using Eigen and SDL2.
+It supports a shader pipeline similar to OpenGL.
+It is real-time with smaller workloads.
+Eigen is used for fast matrix multiplications. "
-aim: "The aim of this project was to improve on the foundations laid by Magnificence 1 and allow for future testing with various machine learning technologies."
+aim: "The aim of this project was to learn about and implement a modern rendering API pipeline in Software, to improve the understanding of the underlying functioning of ex.
+OpenGL."
 github: "https://github.com/wsandst/theia-software-rasterizer"
 ---